Oza94/rollthat/README.md

 ![Tree-Shaking Badge](https://badgen.net/bundlephobia/tree-shaking/rollthat)
 ![Types Badges](https://badgen.net/npm/types/rollthat)

 A TypeScript library to generate random stuff : numbers, strings and more.
+Also provide some utility stuff to work with strings.

 ## Install